ibbles/LearningUnreal/Viewport.md

 Many viewports support the same set of [[Viewport Camera Controls]].

+Some viewports support object selection:
+- LMB: Select single object.
+- CTRL + LMB: Toggle selection of object.
+- CTRL + ALT + LMB-drag: Select in rectangle.
+	- Only works in some [[Viewport]]s.

 At runtime we can get a hold of the game viewport with
 ```cpp